rd2/tbd/_site/pages/basics.md

        "joint" | "flat" edge that derates (e.g. roof curb) "transition" | "flat" edge that isn't a "joint"
 ```
 A _flat_ edge shared between 2 parallel, aligned surfaces is tagged as a (mild) "__transition__".
 In every default _psi_ set, "transition" edges have a value of 0 W/K per meter, i.e. no _derating_ takes place.
 OpenStudio models can hold many such _flat_ edges, which usually do not constitute _major_ thermal bridges.
 For instance when they delineate plenum walls from those of the occupied space (above or below).
 In other cases, they're simply artifacts of third-party software e.g., tessellation.
-Whenever TBD can't easily label an edge, it relies on "transition" as a fallback.
+Whenever TBD is unable to clearly label an edge, it relies on "transition" as a fallback.

 Some _flat_ edges aren't mild "transitions" at all, like expansion "__joints__" or roof curbs - definitely _major_ thermal bridges.
 Yet TBD is unable to distinguish between "transitions" and "joints" from OpenStudio geometry alone.
 The [Customization](./custom.html "TBD customization") section shows users how to reset "transition" edges into "joints" when needed.